DamienFr/RoHO/README.md

 ## Dependencies
 Perl core
-ape R pachage
+ape R package
-phangorn R pachage
+phangorn R package
-reshape2 R pachage
+reshape2 R package
-ggplot2 R pachage
+ggplot2 R package

 This is a two steps pipeline :

-## first step in bash / perl:
+## First step in bash / perl:
-00.Main_homoplasy.sh

-Production of a matrix like
+Main_homoplasy.sh

+From a filtered homoplasy list, this script :
+* Converts a raw homoplasyfinder annotated tree to a filtered homoplasyfinder annotated tree
+* Produces a matrix of alleles for each isolates at variable positions from an alignement fasta file

+The matrix has the following form :

 		Isolate_1	Isolate_2	Isolate_3	Isolate_4
 	1912	"ref"	"ref"	"not_ref"	"ref"